davidfoxcroft/lsj-book/README.md

 # learning statistics with jamovi

-Contains markdown (*.Rmd), html and epub files for:
+Contains quarto (*.qmd), html, pdf and epub files for:

 Navarro DJ and Foxcroft DR (2022). learning statistics with jamovi: a tutorial for psychology students and other beginners.
 (Version 0.75).
 [Available from url: https://learnstatswithjamovi.com/]